 Egypt has been dealt one of the biggest blows due to the ongoing terrorist situation, having gone from an insanely booming tourist economy that just disappeared shortly after the uprising that circled around the Arab spring a few years back.

-The country was deemed unstable, the tourists stopped coming, ISIL took up a stronghold in the Sinai Peninsula causing the country to take up residence on the FCO red list and today you have a country deprived of the once-lucrative tourist dollar.
+The country was deemed unstable, the tourists stopped coming, ISIL took up a stronghold in the Sinai Peninsula causing this region of the country to take up residence on the FCO red list and today you have a country that is intermittently deprived of the once-lucrative tourist dollar.

 Don’t leave home without: Lonely Planet Egypt (Travel Guide)

 As you can imagine, this has changed the face of tourism in Egypt.
-We don’t know what it was like to travel in Egypt before all this happened, although we have had heard many stories about the difficulty involved, our month in Egypt was surprisingly wonderful.
+We don’t know what it was like to travel to Egypt before all this happened, although we have heard many stories about the difficulty involved, the month we spent in Egypt during our first visit (we’ve now been three times) was surprisingly wonderful.

-With so much to offer a traveler, I can’t imagine why so many people are holding back from visiting the country right now.
-The numbers are at an all-time low and security is more stringent than it ever was in the past.
+With so much to offer a traveler, I can’t imagine why so many people are holding back from visiting Egypt.
+The numbers are well recovered and security is more stringent than it ever was in the past.

 Check out this book: Egypt: The World of the Pharaohs

 Based on our multiple travels in Egypt, the short answer is yes.
 Egypt continues to be desperate for tourist dollars and has changed the tune in which they address Westerners.